FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Introduction

 To tackle the above challenges, we propose a general FL framework for LEO satellite networks, named \textit{\name}.
 Our \name incoporates two components that are \textit{sub-structure scheme} and \textit{pseudo-synchronous model aggregation}.
-For sub-structure scheme, we propose a unified constrained budget to map the computing and memory resources, and uplink rate into a utility value.
-According to the minimum constrained budget chosen from distinct satellites' demands, we customize basic sub-structure models, and split a global model into several basic sub-structure models.
-Thereafter, we select sub-structure combinations, and assign them to satellites.
+For sub-structure scheme, we propose a unified constrained budget to map the computing and memory resources, and uplink rate into a utility value. {According to the minimum constrained budget chosen from distinct satellites' demands\footnote{{Determining the basic sub-models with the minimum budget of participating satellites ensures that each sub-structure model can be trained across all satellites.}}, we customize basic sub-structure models, and split a global model into several basic sub-structure models.} Thereafter, we select sub-structure combinations, and assign them to satellites.
 While the satellite obtains model combination, the satellite trains it locally.
 Following standard FL procedure, all basic sub-structure models are aggregated in a GS after training.
 However, sub-structure scheme brings a new challenge for model staleness, and hence, for pseudo-synchronous model aggregation, we design a similarity evaluation function to portray the extent of model staleness, and propose buffer-based model aggregation scheme to compensate the model staleness.
 Hereby, pseudo-synchronous model aggregation strategy expedites model convergence and improves the test accuracy.
 All in all, resorting to our two approaches, \name overcomes the aforementioned challenges of deploying FL over LEO satellite networks.
-We summarize our key contributions in the following. \begin{itemize} \item To the best of our knowledge, \name is the first general FL framework comprehensively considering practical challenges between LEO satellite and GS, including heterogeneous resources, limited uplink rate, and model staleness. \item We design an FL sub-structure scheme to handle heterogeneous computing and memory resources and limited uplink rate for LEO satellite networks. \item Different from state-of-the-art FL approaches for LEO satellite networks, we design a novel aggregation scheme to improve the training accuracy of FL by taking model discrepancy into account. \item We empirically demonstrate the effectiveness of our \name using real-world LEO satellite networks and two types of datasets~(space modulation recognition and remote sensing image classification).
-The results illustrate that \name outperforms the state-of-the-art FL frameworks. \end{itemize} This paper is organized as follows.
-Sec.~\ref{sec:background_motivation} motivates the design of \name\ by revealing the limitations in current LEO satellite networks.
-Sec.~\ref{sec:system_design} presents the system design of \name.
-Sec.~\ref{sec:implementation} introduces system implementation, and experiment setup, followed by performance evaluation in Sec.~\ref{sec:evaluation}.
-Related works and technical limitations are discussed in Sec.~\ref{sec:related_work}.
-Finally, conclusions and future remarks are presented in Sec.~\ref{sec: conclusion}.
+We summarize our key contributions in the following. \begin{itemize} \item {We propose a unified constrained budget to map the computing and memory resources, and uplink rate into a utility value.
+Based on this, we design an FL sub-structure scheme to handle heterogeneous computing and memory resources and limited downlink/uplink rate for LEO satellite networks to achieve superior training performance.} \item Different from state-of-the-art FL approaches for LEO satellite networks, we design a novel aggregation scheme to improve the training accuracy of FL by taking model discrepancy into account. \item We empirically demonstrate the effectiveness of our \name using real-world LEO satellite networks and two types of datasets~(space modulation recognition and remote sensing image classification).
+The results illustrate that \name outperforms the state-of-the-art FL frameworks. \end{itemize}